-If your organisation is setting up new provision for high needs students aged over 16, you might be considering applying to the Education Funding Agency (EFA) to become eligible for funding as a Special Post 16 Institution (SPI).
+If your organisation is setting up new provision for high needs students aged over 16, you might be considering applying to the Education and Skills Funding Agency (ESFA) to become eligible for funding as a Special Post 16 Institution (SPI).

 Becoming a college changed our whole perspective and culture.
 Natspec helped us with the transition